-During the year under review 5 (five) Board Meetings, 4 (four) audit committee meetings, 4 (four) Corporate Social Responsibility Committee, 4 (four) Stakeholder Relationship Committee and 1(one) Nomination & Remuneration Committee meetings were held.
-The details of the meetings are given in the Corporate Governance Report as a part to the Boards' Report.
+During the year under review 4 (four) Board Meetings, 5 (five) Audit Committee meetings, 1 (one) Corporate Social Responsibility Committee, 2 (two) Stakeholder Relationship Committee and 2 (two) Nomination & Remuneration Committee meetings were held.
+The details of the meetings are given in the Corporate Governance Report as a part to the Board's Report.
 The intervening gap between the meetings was within the period prescribed under the Companies Act, 2013.